Amey-Thakur/COMPUTER-NETWORK-AND-COMPUTER-NETWORK-LAB/README.md

      ========================================================================================= -->
 ## Online Exam

+> [!IMPORTANT]
+> **COVID-19 Impact**: This coursework was completed during the COVID-19 pandemic.
+All examinations and assessments were conducted in a digital format.

 Online assessments conducted during the semester:

 | # | Exam | Subjects | Date | Resource |